outsidedav/swift/cloudnative/appmetrics.md

 ## Using Application Metrics in Starter Kits

-The server-side Swift applications that are created from Starter Kits automatically come with `SwiftMetrics`, and its dashboard by default.
+The server-side Swift applications that are created from Starter Kits include `SwiftMetrics`, `SwiftMetricsDash`, and `SwiftMetricsPrometheus`, so they are ready for use in Kubernetes environments that use Prometheus endpoints for gathering metrics.

 The `SwiftMetrics` code can be found in `/Sources/Application/Metrics.swift`:
 ```swift